LA Confidential (1997)

 This film presents gangsters as they should be presented: psychopathic thugs who flatter themselves that they are civilized.
 It also shows that being successful does not equate to being smart.
 The whole thing is an indictment of Thatcherite economic policy.

 The film stars Bob Hoskins (Mona Lisa) in his break-out performance.
-With PH Moriarty, Helen Mirren (The Cook, the Thief, His Wife & Her Lover), Dave King, Bryan Marshall (Chicken), Derek Thompson (Casualty), Eddie Constantine (Alphaville), and Paul Freeman (Without a Clue).
+With PH Moriarty, Helen Mirren (The Cook, the Thief, His Wife & Her Lover), Dave King, Bryan Marshall, Derek Thompson, Eddie Constantine (Alphaville), and Paul Freeman (Without a Clue).
 Pierce Brosnan (Tomorrow Never Dies) has a small role.

 28 March 2020